-Homeopathy (also spelt homoeopathy) is used as an alternative to, or as an addition to, conventional medicine.
+Homeopathy (also spelled homoeopathy) is used as an alternative to, or as an addition to, conventional medicine.
 This article briefly describes homeopathy, including the lack of current evidence for its effectiveness and safety.

 What is homeopathy?

 Homeopathy is based on the idea that if a substance causes symptoms in a healthy person, tiny doses of the substance can treat the symptoms in someone who is unwell.
 This idea does not fit with modern science.